steady-bytes/draft/README.md

 $ make clean
 ```

-## Internal
+## internal/
 Each directory is a self contained implementation of one of the system components.
-Each component is a cli command that
-can be executed on it's own, or in a greater environment.
-For each component command the draft runtime is invoked meaning
-it's capable of reading static configuration, and binding to os sockets.
-The goal of this design is to make each service
-testable, composable, and responsible for only one thing.

-## User Authentication
+__Current List:__
+1. Blueprint (in progress)
+2. Healthz (done): A simple http example

-## Pkg
+## pkg/
 Contains internal reusable packages that different components of the system can share.
 A good example of something that might
 find a home in `pkg` is an `authorization` client.

+## deployments/
+The local, stage, and production deployment configuration of draft components, and external service dependencies.

+## tests/
+Functional tests used to make sure features are functioning with each release end to end.

+## tools/
+Contains `draft-cli` or `dctl`.
+A tool for working on, and with systems that use draft as a framework.